Best Anti-Aging Foods for Your Skin

 Eat these foods to age in reverse!

 Not sure where to start?
-We’ve got you covered with our expert-approved guide to the best anti-aging foods and drinks for your skin.
+We’ve got you covered with our expert-approved guide to the best anti-aging foods and drinks to provide vitamins and minerals for your skin.

 H2O – Water

 Your body is made of 60 percent water that helps keep everything working properly.
 Even mild dehydration will cause your skin to look dry and dull.
 Aim for eight 8-oz glasses of water each day, the Academy of Nutrition and Dietetics suggests.